 Inaugurated in August 1902, the institute of hydrotherapy is considered to be the best of its kind.
 Open from 15 May to 15 October, it administers 1,200 treatments a day: baths, showers, massages, and electrical and mechanical treatments.
 Architect Ernest Brunnarius designed an impressive building: 68 m long and 25 m high, topped with a 30-m dome on a square base.
 Along the partially tiled façade, the ramps lead to a monumental entrance framed by bell towers.
 Under the porch, two paintings by Jean Benderly depict water.
 Listed as a historical monument, the building was extensively renovated from 2004 to 2006.
 Renamed the "Palais Lumière", it now holds a multi-media library, exhibition rooms and a convention centre.

-Guided tour for children (- 16 years) together with their parents every Wednesday at 4 pm (€6 for the accompanying parent).
+Guided tour for children (- 12 years) with their parents every Wednesday at 4 pm (€6 for the accompanying parent).

-Little games at Palais Lumière for children between 6 and 12 years : a booklet with little games for a visit of the exhibition is available at the reception
+Little games at Palais Lumière for children between 6 and 12 years : a booklet with little games for a visit of the exhibition is available at the reception.

-Monday and Tuesday from 2pm - 6pm
+Monday, Tuesday from 2pm to 6pm

-Open Tuesday all day during school holidays.
+Open Tuesday morning during school holidays.

-Adult: 10 to 8 €.
+Adult: 6 to 8 €.